olivecai/robotarm-complexity-2025/notes/roughnotes.md

 Then we found the Kantorovich guarantee for certain points that a constant jacobian would work (semilocal convergence conditions) but there are two problems:
 - it is really (REALLY) conservative
 - if we don't converge, what should we do to keep going?
 First push ourselves out of singularity to a certain extent, then keep moving with constant jacobian until... until when?

+# July 22

+Roadblock:
+- how useful is the Kantorovich guarantee?

+What if instead we...

+say if h < 1/2, only use that 1 jacobian... now we need to see 2 plots:
+- h vs number of iterations to converge successfully (if not successful then do not show)
+- h vs successful

+It looks like when the condition number is the lower bound for that region, we don't converge.
+It is really messy and seems unpredictable, because at a certain point this doesn't hold anymore, and the values still converge despite having a very high h value.

+This doesn't have a lot of direction right now.